Ship's cat: In fiction

 There are at least two books called The Ship's Cat: a 1977 children's book by Richard Adams and Alan Aldridge, and a 2000 novel by Jock Brandis.
 Matthew Flinders' Cat is a 2002 novel by Bryce Courtenay featuring tales about Trim, the ship's cat that circumnavigated Australia.
 In Fish Head, a 1954 children's book by Jean Fritz, the eponymous cat unwittingly becomes a ship's cat.

 In science fiction, the role of the ship's cat has been transferred to spaceships.
 Notable examples include Cordwainer Smith's 1955 short story "The Game of Rat and Dragon" and Andre Norton's 1968 novel The Zero Stone featuring a telepathic mutant feline named Eet.
 Robert A. Heinlein's The Cat Who Walks Through Walls features a cat named Pixel who travels on various space adventures with the narrator.
 On film, Alien (1979) and the sequel Aliens (1986) feature Jones ("Jonesy") aboard USCSS Nostromo.
 In the UK science fiction comedy series Red Dwarf, a man called Lister was in stasis for three million years on the spaceship Red Dwarf when all other living beings had died except his pregnant cat.
-The cats evolved over the three million years into a humanoid species and when Lister came out of stasis he met the last of them that was called Cat.
+The cats evolved over the three million years into a humanoid species and when Lister came out of stasis, he met the last of them that was called Cat.
+On Star Trek: The Next Generation, Data, second officer of the USS Enterprise (NCC-1701-D), owned a cat named Spot who he unsuccessfully attempted to train.
+Spot was portrayed by six different feline actors during seven seasons of the show.